singhm8755/testrepo/README.md

 ## Editing the File

-Its a markdown file in this resipotry
+Its a markdown file in this repository